 Emergency Lighting These are lights that are provided in the protected escape routes.
 In the event of the electricity failing they will stay lit and guide you along the escape route and out of the building.
 Generally there are two types of emergency lighting.
 Some will not normally be lit but will have a small green or red light that indicates they are working.
 If the electricity fails they will illuminate.
-The other type remains lit and are on a protected circuit so even if the electricity is cut they will remain lit.
+The other type remains lit and are on a protected circuit so even if the electricity is cut they will remain lit. not normally be lit but will have a small green or red light that indicates they are working.
+If the electricity fails they will illuminate.
+The other type remains lit and are on a electricity is cut they will remain

-Dry Risers A Dry Riser is used by the Fire

-- Brigade to get water to the

-floors of high rise blocks.
-On the

-ground floor there is a Dry Riser

-Inlet that the Fire Brigade

-connect their hoses to and water

-is pumped up the vertical pipe to

-each floor.
-The fire-fighters

-connect up to the outlet to fight

-the fire on each floor.

-Dry Risers Inlets must have fire

-engine access within 18metres of

-the dry riser inlet so this area

-must be kept clear at all times.

-l 1

-Protected Escape The protected escape routes are

-Routes designed to enable residents

-from every part of the building

-to reach the outside without

-passing through a higher fire risk

-area.
-These routes are protected

-by materials that will provide a

-minimum of 60 minutes protection

-from fire and smoke and will

-enable residents and visitors to

-reach a place of safety should a

-fire occur in the block.
-All walls,

-floors and ceilings protect the

-route and generally the only

-break is doors and even these

-also protect the route as they are

-fire doors.

-It is vitally important that the

-protected routes be kept clear of

-obstructions and combustible

-materials so that residents

-evacuating the building do not

-trip over bags of rubbish or

-discarded furniture.
-In addition, it

-would be extremely hazardous if

-any of these items caught fire in

-the protected escape route

-making it unusable.
+Inlet that the Fire Brigade connect their hoses to and water is pumped up the vertical pipe to each floor.
+The fire-fighters connect up to the outlet to fight the fire on each floor.
+Dry Risers Inlets must have fire engine access within 18 metres of the dry riser inlet so this area must be kept clear at all times. ---

+Protected Escape Routes The protected escape routes are designed to enable residents from every part of the building to reach the outside without passing through a higher fire risk area.
+These routes are protected by materials that will provide a minimum of 60 minutes protection from fire and smoke and will enable residents and visitors to reach a place of safety should a fire occur in the block.
+All walls, floors and ceilings protect the route and generally the only break is doors and even these also protect the route as they are fire doors.
+It is vitally important that the protected routes be kept clear of obstructions and combustible materials so that residents evacuating the building do not trip over bags of rubbish or discarded furniture.
+In addition, it would be extremely hazardous if any of these items caught fire in the protected escape route making it unusable.